-Reclamation's FY 2022 budget request continues to reflect a commitment to the success of the DCP and managing drought.
+As the Lower Colorado River Basin's water master, the Secretary plays a critical role in managing resources during this historic drought.
+During FY 2023, Reclamation will work closely with partners in the Lower Basin to implement the Memorandum of Understanding for "the 500+ Plan," where the Arizona Department of Water Resources will commit up to \$40 million to the initiative over two years, with CAP, Metropolitan and Southern Nevada Water Authority each contributing up to \$20 million.
+The federal government plans to match these commitments, for a total funding pool of up to \$200 million.
+Reclamation's FY 2023 budget request continues to reflect a commitment to the success of the DCP and managing drought.
 Implementation of Minute 323 also helps to mitigate the impacts of the drought by Mexico incurring water reductions during a shortage condition in the Lower Basin and additional reductions consistent with Mexico's water scarcity contingency plan.
-The FY 2022 budget requests these funds within the Lower Colorado River Operations Program, which includes \$18.5 million for these efforts.
+The FY 2023 budget requests these funds within the Lower Colorado River Operations Program, which includes \$18.7 million for these efforts to supplement the funding available through BIL.

-The FY 2022 budget also includes \$3.3 million within the Upper Colorado River Operations Program that supports DCP implementation.
+The FY 2023 budget also includes \$3.7 million for the Upper Colorado River Operations Program that supports DCP implementation.
 This includes maintenance and development of Reclamation's Colorado River Simulation System, as well as resources for Drought Response Operations and negotiation with stakeholders and beneficiaries regarding alternatives for a replacement of the current 2007 Colorado River Interim Guidelines (set to expire 2025).

-Additionally, \$10 million is requested in the Central Valley Project for rural water supply to provide additional funding for refuge water supplies in California, pursuant to the Central Valley Project Improvement Act.
+Drought conditions in California are also severe and Reclamation has prioritized funding from prior appropriations and BIL to address the urgent needs in California as a result of the drought and has focused on investments to repair aging infrastructure, address dam safety concerns and increase storage capacity.
+Additionally, \$11.8 million is requested in the Central Valley Project for water supply to provide additional funding for refuge water supplies in California, pursuant to the Central Valley Project Improvement Act.

-Lastly, the WaterSMART Program includes funding for cost-shared grants for water management improvement projects, Title XVI water reclamation and reuse, support for collaborative watershed groups, planning and design of water conservation activities through the Water Conservation Field Services Program (WCFSP); and a comprehensive approach to drought planning and implementation actions that address water shortages.
+Finally, the WaterSMART Program includes funding for cost-shared grants for water management improvement projects, Title XVI water reclamation and reuse, support for collaborative watershed groups, planning and design of water conservation activities through the Water Conservation Field Services Program (WCFSP); and a comprehensive approach to drought planning and implementation actions that address water shortages.